kslhuy/QCar2_Cran/UpdateLog_ShengyaMENG.md

+# Update Log 2025/12/17 (Shengya Meng)
+- [x] Test if the observer gain can be used correctly in the observer class
+    - local observer type can be applied.

+## ToDo List
+- [ ] Make a logs for observer , local and fleet
+- [ ] Distinguiwish the observer gain for local observer and distributed osberver

 # Update Log 2025/12/16 (Shengya Meng)
 - Added `initPlatoon.py` to create platoons with variable sizes.
 - Enabled observer configuration via external setting files (see details below).